Deep inside the Minnesota Landscape Arboretum in Chaska is a kid-friendly maze garden blooming with kindness.

 This memorial bench at the Arboretum is for Shreya Dixit, killed by a distracted driver on Nov.
 1, 2007.
 Photo courtesy of Vijay and Rekha Dixit.

-Vijay Dixit is a board member of Eden Prairie Local News and part of the website’s journalism team.
+Editor’s note: Vijay Dixit is the chairman of Shreya R. Dixit Memorial Foundation, a 501-c-3 nonprofit advocating distraction-free driving.
+He is also a board member of Eden Prairie Local News and a member of the EPLN Development Committee and journalism team.